Important Information For Wallpaper First-Timers

 You can order the correct amount of wallpaper by using the wallpaper calculator on each of our product pages.
 It is not a good idea to estimate based on size or square footage.
 You may think, my wall is 9 feet tall and 6 feet wide, so a roll that is 33 feet long and 2 feet wide should easily cover this.
 After all, 3 strips of wallpaper that are 9 feet tall comes to only 27 feet of wallpaper, right?
 WRONG!
 There are things you have not taken into account here.
 First, in order to get clean cuts at the ceiling and the corner of your wall, you will need to overlap about an inch at the edges.
 That is already going to leave a tiny strip short at the end of the wall.
 Also, you’re not taking account the pattern repeat of the design.
 The Pattern Repeat is how far down the roll that the design on the wallpaper repeats.
 As you match the wallpaper from drop to drop, you need to match the pattern of the art.
 When you do this, you can lose up to 6 feet of wallpaper per drop for some designs.
 Other designs with tiny features may have as little as 6 inches of waste.

-So don’t forget to the enter the Pattern Repeat of the design.
-In the calculator, this will default to 1.
+If you click on the Wallpaper Calculator button on the product design page, you should see the ‘pattern repeat’ automatically populate.
 You can find the Pattern Repeat of the design just a bit further down the product page where you will find additional information.
 Some designs have no pattern repeat, known as Free Match designs.
 This means you don’t need to match the design on the wallpaper to the strip of wallpaper to the left and to the right.
 Most vertical or shiplap wood designs are Free Match designs.

 Finally, even professional installers can get the quantity wrong if they don’t realize that Milton & King wallpaper rolls are considered U.S. Double Rolls.
 In the U.S., a single roll is about 16 feet of wallpaper.
 Our rolls are 33 feet long and 2 feet wide.
 So, if you’re thinking, wow my installer suggested that I order a substantial amount of wallpaper, please double check.
 Use the wallpaper calculator on our website.
 And if you’re still unsure, hop onto our online chat for a bit of extra help.